 - (a) When a claim is denied in whole or in part by the liquidator, written notice of the determination shall be given to the claimant or his attorney by first class mail at the address shown in the proof of claim.
 Within 60 days from the mailing of the notice, the claimant may file his objections with the liquidator.
 If no such filing is made, the claimant may not further object to the determination. - (b) Whenever objections are filed with the liquidator and the liquidator does not alter his denial of the claim as a result of the objections, the liquidator shall ask the Court for a hearing as soon as practicable and give notice of the hearing by first class mail to the claimant or his attorney and to any other persons directly affected, not less than 10 nor more than 30 days before the date of the hearing.
 The matter may be heard by the Court or by a court-appointed referee who shall submit findings of fact along with his recommendation.
+(1989, c.
+452, s.
+1.)

-"§ 58-681.
+§ 58-30-210.
 Claims of surety.

 Whenever a creditor, whose claim against an insurer is secured in whole or in part by the undertaking of another person, fails to prove and file that claim, the other person may do so in the creditor's name and shall be subrogated to the rights of the creditor, whether the claim has been filed by the creditor or by the other person in the creditor's name, to the extent that he discharges the undertaking.
 In the absence of an agreement with the creditor to the contrary, the other person shall not be entitled to any distribution until the amount paid to the creditor on the undertaking plus the distributions paid on the claim from the insurer's estate to the creditor equals the amount of the entire claim of the creditor.
 Any excess received by the creditor shall be held by him in trust for such other person.
-As used in this section, 'other person' does not mean a guaranty association or foreign guaranty association.
+As used in this section, "other person" does not mean a guaranty association or foreign guaranty association.
+(1989, c.
+452, s.
+1.)

-"§ 58-682.
+§ 58-30-215.
 Secured creditor's claims.

-- (a) The value of any security held by a secured creditor shall be determined in one of the following ways, the Court may direct: - (1) By converting the same into money according to the terms of the agreement pursuant to which the security was delivered to such creditors; or - (2) By agreement, arbitration, compromise or litigation between the creditor and the liquidator. - (b) The determination shall be under the supervision and control of the Court with due regard for the recommendation of the liquidator.
+- (a) The value of any security held by a secured creditor shall be determined in one of the following ways, as the Court may direct: - (1) By converting the same into money according to the terms of the agreement pursuant to which the security was delivered to such creditors; or - (2) By agreement, arbitration, compromise or litigation between the creditor and the liquidator. - (b) The determination shall be under the supervision and control of the Court with due regard for the recommendation of the liquidator.
 The amount so determined shall be credited upon the secured claim, and any deficiency shall be treated as an unsecured claim.
 If the claimant surrenders his security to the liquidator, the entire claim shall be allowed as if unsecured.
+(1989, c.
+452, s.
+1; 1991, c.
+720, s.
+68.)

-"§ 58-683.
+§ 58-30-220.
 Priority of distribution.

 The priority of distribution of claims from the insurer's estate shall be in accordance with the order in which each class of claims is set forth in this section.
-Every claim in each class shall be paid in full or adequate funds shall be retained for such payment before the members of the next class receive any payment.
-No subcategories shall be established within the categories in any class.
+Every claim in each class shall be paid in full or adequate funds shall be retained for payment before the members of the next class receive any payment.
+No subcategories shall be established within the categories in a class.
 The order of distribution of claims shall be: